-We hope you’re clear with the role played by SSL certificates in web security.
+We hope you’re clear about the role played by SSL certificates in web security.
 Now let’s move on to EV (extended validation) SSL certificates.

 EV SSL Certificates: Perfect for e-commerce

 Jack Ma couldn’t be more right here.
 Trust, an often-ignored part, plays a central role in deciding the success of an e-commerce business.
 An EV SSL certificate can help you immensely with it.

 Go to apple.com and notice it displays Apple’s name (Apple Inc. [US]) in the address bar, right?
 Well, you too can show the name of your company in the same way.
 How?
 An EV SSL certificate is an answer for you.
 You’ll have to go through an extensive vetting process to get one.
 Don’t get discouraged by the word “extensive” as it’ll be pretty easy if you have your records in place.

 Put yourself in a customer’s shoes for a second and ask which site you’d trust more, the one with the business name in the URL or without it?
 You know the answer.

 - 97% of the customers feel comfortable giving their credit card information to a site with the organization name.